sans-sense/queralyzer/README.md

 ### Steps to build embedded server

- 1. Download mysql-${version}
+ 1. Download mysql-${version} (>= 5.6)
- 2. Extract and run build --with-embedded-server, use CMake -DWITH_EMBEDDED_SERVER=true
+ 2. Extract and run build --with-embedded-server, use CMake -DWITH_EMBEDDED_SERVER=true -DWITH_DEBUG=true
  3. We should see a new file libsql_embedded.a
+ 4. If there are problems in safe_mutex, comment SAFE_MUTEX definitions in CMakeLists.txt

 Refer http://dev.mysql.com/doc/refman/5.5/en/source-configuration-options.html for details

 ### Building queralyzer
  1. Set env variable QA_MYSQL_HOME or edit the makefile to define QA_MYSQL_HOME.
 It should point to the extracted and built MySQL server
+ 2. Edit makefile in plugin folder to define QA_MYSQL_TEST to mysql source/build directory
- 2. Run make in the queralyzer folder
+ 3. Run make in the queralyzer folder

+### Using queralyzer

+ 1. Copy or download queralyzer project in /opt/ directory.
+(As queralyzer takes its configuration from /opt/queralyzer/my.init & plugin from /opt/queralyzer/ha_fakeengine)
+ 2. Use the query "set count of table <tablename>=<rowcount>" to set the rowcount for specific table (Ex: set count of table products=1000).
+By default rowcount for table is 10000.
+ 3. Use the query "set count of index <indexname> from <tablename>=<cardinality> to set the cardinality for specific index (Ex: set count of index idx_buyprice from products=200).
+By default cardinality is set to rowcount of table (UNIQUE INDEX).
+ 4. Use the query "set range of index <indexname> from <tablename>=<range> to set the range for specific index (Ex: set count of index idx_buyprice from products=200).
+By default range count is set to 3.
+ 5. In create queries, add "engine=FAKEENGINE" to create the table with our custom storage engine.
+ 6. Give explain command to view the execution plan.
+ 7. By Default database name is "sampledb_fakeengine".